Lasting legacy at Summerhill

 Aerial view of Summerhill.
 Photo / Supplied

-The Pāpāmoa hills ridgeline property shares a boundary with the Pāpāmoa Hills Cultural Heritage Regional Park, enabling families to park at Summerhill and walk a shorter distance to the Pā.
+For many in the wider Bay of Plenty, the Blackley name is synonymous with Summerhill.
+The ridgeline property shares a boundary with the Pāpāmoa Hills Cultural Heritage Regional Park, enabling families to park at Summerhill and walk a shorter distance to Pāpāmoa Pā.
+Today, this land serves as a rare greenbelt on the edge of the rapidly expanding Tauranga city.

-Today, this land serves as a rare greenbelt on the edge of a rapidly expanding city.
-That legacy was no accident.
-It was the result of decades of vision, experimentation, hard work and, ultimately, extraordinary generosity, said his family.
+“That legacy was no accident.
+It was the result of decades of vision, diversification, hard work and, ultimately, extraordinary generosity,” Summerhill Charitable Trust chair Richard Balm said.

-“Long before it became common, he experimented with agroforestry, integrating trees and pasture to balance productivity with environmental care,” daughter Mary-Rose Blackley said.
+His family said David was known for thinking “outside the square.”
+Long before it became common, the couple experimented with agroforestry, integrating trees and pasture to balance productivity with environmental care.

 An inventor, David Blackley developed the ‘Rocket Wool Press’, which allowed more wool to be packed into a fadge, saving labour and improving efficiency over traditional methods.
 Powered by hydraulic hoses from a tractor, it was faster and more effective; he later sold the patent to an engineering company.
 Photo / Supplied